-This blog is Part 2 of 3 of the May 2020 Craft in Style Subscription Box.
-You can shop the box and find out more here.
+This blog was Part 2 of 3 of the May 2020 Craft in Style Subscription Box.
+Now, you can shop The Cyanotype Tea Towel & Napkin Kit here.
 Part 1: How to Make Cyanotypes here.
 Part 3: How to Make Cyanotype Cotton Napkins here.

 Do you love gorgeous deep blues?
 What about vintage photography techniques?
 Then you must try Cyanotypes!
 Cyanotypes are a photo process that creates white images on a deep blue background.
 It’s all made with the sun and doesn’t require a camera, a darkroom or any heavy equipment.

 The blue is formed from the reaction of ferrous ions (from photo reduction of the ferric ammonium citrate) and potassium ferricyanide.
 So the chemicals do need safe handling.
 If you receive any of these supplies from Pop Shop America please be sure you are comfortable handling them.
 The basics are: don’t drink them, don’t put them in your eyes, and don’t pour them on your skin.
 You know, the basics!

 Working with cyanotypes is fairly simple, once you get the hang of it.
 And you can make all kinds of gorgeous creations!
 You can make gorgeous printed art like this.
 Or you can make cotton napkins, banners, you can print clothing.
 There are so many things you can do!

 But now we’re making gorgeous Tea Towels!
 So let’s get started.

 A Foam Brush

 A Container to Mix your Cyanotype Liquid

 Plus: Objects to make Stylish Designs